 The primary cause of tooth decay is the buildup of bacteria on the enamel.
-A dental plaque contains bacteria which breaks down carbohydrates releasing acid in the process.
+A dental plaque contains bacteria which breaks down carbohydrates by releasing acid in the process.
 The acid produced erodes the minerals in the tooth enamel causing cavities.
 It’s essential to thoroughly brush teeth with a fluoride toothpaste and regularly use an antibacterial mouthwash.

 Smoking and alcoholic drinks interfere with the supply and circulation of saliva in the mouth.
 Cutting down on these products is part of the tooth decay prevention regimen.
 Further, tooth decay can be prevented by reducing the intake of sugary food.
 Visiting the dentist regularly is helpful in early detection of tooth decay where it can then be reversed.